testpatchesorg/qubership-workflow-hub/README.md

 ### Some more info on input parameters

 The [underlying reusable workflow](./.github/workflows/docker-publish.yml) accepts more input parameters then the release workflow.
-For simplicity the template forkflow provides reasonable defaults which are sutable in most of cases.
+For simplicity the template forkflow provides reasonable defaults which are sutable in most cases.
 The default usage scenario assumes the following conditions:

 - The resulting artifact name is the same as repository name
 - Artifact built from tag name equal to `v${version}`
 - There are no pre-built artifacts.
-It means that Dockerfile has the build from sources section
+It means that Dockerfile has a "build from sources" stage
 - There is only one Dockerfile and it placed in the root of repository
 - Build context for Dockerfile is `.`